JoeyyScott/Gamer-Supplies/README.md

 ## Included in **crate.html** is:

 **Crate total with Coupon field**:
-+ A price summary of their crate that updates when a valid coupon is entered.
++ A price summary of their crate which updates when a valid coupon is entered.
     + Apply coupon form input where users can enter a 10 character max string.
         + This will then be checked against coupons in the data store when the apply coupon button is clicked and provide the correct result.
             + If the coupon exists, a section containing information of the current coupon and the savings/discount it provides to the user.